Study sets, textbooks, questions

 presentation practice production

-METHODOLOGY Lesson design in which a pre-selected grammar item is first presented using direct method techniques, then practised in a controlled way, then practised by means of a freer, productive activity such as a roleplay.
-The design that has prevailed in ELT methodology for the past half century.
-Final stage reinforced by the advent of the communicative approach.
-This design has been criticized because the first two phases receive undue emphasis.
-To some it's a very mechanical model of learning.
+METHODOLOGY Lesson design in which a pre-selected grammar item is first presented using direct method techniques, then practiced in a controlled way, then produced by means of a freer, productive activity such as a roleplay.

 test teach test